• Skip to primary navigation

 Ingredients You Nedd

-• Egg: Use one egg at room temperature to help the dough come together perfectly.
+• Egg – At room temperature to help the dough come together.

-• Food Coloring: Opt for red gel food coloring to create the iconic candy cane look, or try green for a festive variation.
+• Red gel food coloring – For the iconic candy cane swirl (or green for a fun variation).

 bowl with candy cane cookies ingrédients